bananaappletw/NCTU_SOFTDEV_2016/hw2/README.md

 In this homework, just choose the theme you like.

-If you have any concern about spec, you could refer Windows10's Programmer calculator.
+If you have any concern about spec, you could refer to Windows10's Programmer calculator.

 # Grading policy